APSEC 2024

 Potential tutorial presenters should note that the audience can have varying levels of expertise, ranging from novice graduate students to seasoned practitioners and researchers.
 A proposal should clearly indicate whether the proposed tutorial is prepared for the wide range of audiences, or for a specific subgroup within the community.
 Also, bear in mind that not everyone will have English as their first language.
 We strongly recommend that presenters should provide comprehensive notes written in clear, standard English: idioms, irony, slang, and culture-specific references should be avoided.

-Tutorials will be held on the .
+The tutorials will be held on December 3.
 Each tutorial is minimum 120 minutes, maximum 240 minutes (with a break).

 Tutorial Proposal Guidelines